-It is a slow process digging thousands of cu metres of debris and if you see it every day then sometimes you don't appreciate the great progress that is being made.
+It is a slow process digging thousands of cubic metres of debris and if you see it every day then sometimes you don't appreciate the great progress that is being made.
 We are finding soil, concrete, bricks and a lot of scrap metal and it all needs digging up, sorting and then dumping in the right place.

 The soil is going to fill up a hollow on our land thank goodness.
 If we had to pay for disposal it would have killed the project.
 The concrete and bricks are being piled up ready for crushing to give us all the hardcore we will need for roads etc. The scrap metal will be sold on despite the current low price.

 The main aim is to dig out the old arm but in doing so we are now seeing more of the line of kilns that exist along the side of the arm.
 So far we have found three but there should be eight or nine.
 We thought they would all have been demolished but they are in good condition considering they have been buried for at least 50 years.
 We might still have to take down parts of the tops to make them safe but with a bit of brick repair we should be able to save the main structure of most of them.

 We are also seeing lots of artefacts.
 We now have five pairs of narrow-gauge wheels.
 These were part of the internal railway tipping trucks that were used to bring limestone up to the kilns pulled either by horse or steam locomotive.
 The works had its own blacksmith shop and an unknown quantity of horses.

 Progress 23rd November 2015

 The depth of the infill is now very deep and in order to progress just a few meters a day we are having to move a lot more debris.
 The only way to achieve that is to dig down in layers so the excavator can still reach the layer below.
 So progress per linear meter is slower but the amount of infill being removed stays the same with two dumpers going flat out.